RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/1_OpenFOAM_cavity/index.en.md

 As an example, the OpenFOAM distribution contains data for analysis using this model.
 Use the file to perform the calculation.

+This tutorial assumes that you are running on Fugaku.
+If you are running in a different environment, change the script settings accordingly.

 In the final step of this tutorial, the WHEEL server Using the installed ParaView
 Visualize calculation results.